SAN FRANCISCO (KCBS RADIO) – Think of it as Fyre Fest with tacos.

 "I mean it was 90 degrees that day and people were standing in this gated hot area drinking beer," Rubio said.
 "It looked miserable."

-"When the event actually happened," she continued, "it looked horrifying."
+"When the event actually happened it looked horrifying," she continued.

 There have also been reports of similar suspicious taco events across the U.S., as outlined in a Reddit thread filled with dissatisfied customers.